Sagi Muki: Judo career

+2011–14; World #2

-In April 2011 he came in fifth in the World U-20 Junior Championships in the under 73-kilogram (161-pound) category.
+In April Muki came in fifth in the 2011 World Juniors Championships in the under 73-kilogram (161-pound) category.
 In August 2011 Muki won the European Cup U20 in Berlin in the under 73 kg category.
-In September 2011, he came in third in the European U20 Championships in Lommel, Belgium, in the under 73 kg category.
-In December 2012, he won the Israeli Championship in the under 81 kg category in Ra'anana, Israel.
+In September, he came in third in the 2011 European Junior Championships in Lommel, Belgium, in the under 73 kg category.
+In December 2012, he won the Israeli Championships in the under 81 kg category in Ra'anana, Israel.

-Muki won a gold medal at the European Open in February 2013 in Tbilisi, Georgia, in the under 73 kg category.
+Muki won a gold medal at the European Open in February 2013 in Tbilisi, Georgia in the under 73 kg category.
 He also won gold medals at the European Open Tallinn in June 2013, and the European Open Minsk in October 2013 in the under 73 weight class.
 He won the Israeli Championship in the under 81 kg category in Ra'anana, Israel in December 2013.

-In May 2014, Muki won the Baku Grand Slam in Azerbaijan in the under 73 kg category.
-In June 2014, he won another International Judo Federation World Tour gold medal, at the Havana Grand Prix in the under 73 kg category.
+In May, Muki won the 2014 Baku Grand Slam in Azerbaijan in the under 73 kg category.
+In June, he won another IJF World Tour gold medal, at the 2014 Havana Grand Prix in the under 73 kg category.
 In October 2014, he was ranked number three in the world in his weight class, and in May 2015 he had moved up to number two in the world.

-European Champion
+2015; European Champion

-In June 2015, representing Israel at the 2015 European Games in judo in the under 73 kg category in Baku, Muki won the first gold medal for Israel in the inaugural European Games, and in doing so won the 2015 European Judo Championship.
+In June 2015, representing Israel at the 2015 European Games in judo in the under 73 kg category in Baku, Muki won the first gold medal for Israel in the inaugural European Games, and in doing so won the 2015 European Championships.
 In the quarterfinals he defeated then-reigning European champion Dex Elmont of the Netherlands.
 He defeated Nugzar Tatalashvili of Georgia in the final, throwing him for an ippon twenty-eight seconds prior to the end of their match, and after his victory he pointed with a smile at the Israeli flag on his judogi.
 He became the first Israeli men's European Judo Champion since Ariel Ze'evi, who won the championship four times.
 Muki received NIS 40,000 (approximately $10,500) from the Israel Olympic Committee for his achievement, the highest amount of any Israeli athlete, and a monthly stipend of NIS 8,500.

-In October 2015, Muki won the bronze medal in the Paris Grand Slam after defeating Shuai Sun from China.
-Two weeks later on 31 October 2015, he won a bronze medal in the Abu Dhabi Grand Slam after defeating Belgian Dirk Van Tichelt.
+In October, Muki won a bronze medal in the 2015 Paris Grand Slam after defeating Shuai Sun from China.
+Two weeks later on 31 October, he won a bronze medal in the 2015 Abu Dhabi Grand Slam after defeating Belgian Dirk Van Tichelt.